 - 15. “She’s pretty much the office mom.”

 - In Conclusion

-Thanks to diversity training and heightened awareness in workplaces, many people are striving to eliminate phrases and words that can be interpreted as “microaggressions.”
+Thanks to diversity training and heightened awareness in workplaces, many people strive to eliminate phrases and words that can be interpreted as “microaggressions.”

 Microaggressions are often conveyed through language.
-The way we talk about a workplace group, address a person’s ethnicity or label a meeting could be more divisive than you realize in the workplace.
-Unintentional or not, even a subtle microaggression can offend fellow colleagues.
+For example, the way we talk about a workplace group, address a person’s ethnicity or label a meeting could be more divisive than you realize in the workplace.
+Unintentional or not, even a subtle microaggression can offend colleagues.

 As we learn and strive for diversity, equity, and inclusion in the workplace, we’re finding more phrases that push buttons and invalidate marginalized groups.

-It’s everyone’s job to work toward eliminating microaggressions in the workplace, but it’s especially important that people in positions of power and leadership take on the responsibility.
-C-suite members and owners set the tone of their workplace environment, and it’s crucial they represent the kind of language that is perpetuated within their company.
+It’s everyone’s job to work toward eliminating microaggressions in the workplace, but people in positions of power and leadership must take on the responsibility.
+C-suite members and owners set the tone of their workplace environment, and they must represent the kind of language perpetuated within their company.